-Original Broadway Cast, 1946 (Decca) (2 / 5) When this album was made, cast recordings were still a fairly new concept.
+Original Broadway Cast, 1946 (Decca) (2 / 5) When this recording was made, cast albums were still a fairly new concept.
 It’s a major disappointment that the classic Irving Berlin score for Annie Get Your Gun is presented here as little more than a collection of songs from the show, with little or no attempt to recreate the theatrical experience.
-Yes, Ethel Merman is on hand to raise her golden voice in song, and she is at her peak vocally, but this makes it even more disappointing that she doesn’t really play Annie Oakley on the recording, and instead simply introduces the Irving Berlin songs as potential standards.
-It’s also unfortunate that a good amount of the show’s music and lyrics were not recorded: There’s no overture, no “Colonel Buffalo Bill,” and only truncated versions of such brilliant comedy songs as “Doin’ What Comes Natur’lly” and “You Can’t Get a Man With a Gun.”
-Most unhappily, Merman does not sing the anthem “There’s No Business Like Show Business” with other members of the original cast, as she did on stage; rather, the song is given a bland choral rendition.
+Yes, Ethel Merman is on hand to raise her golden voice, and she is at her peak vocally in such brilliant songs as “Doin’ What Comes Natur’lly,” “You Can’t Get a Man With a Gun,” “Moonshine Lullaby,” and “I Got the Sun in the Morning” — but this makes it even more disappointing that she doesn’t really play Annie Oakley on the recording, and instead simply introduces the Berlin songs as potential standards.
+It’s also unfortunate that a good amount of the show’s music and lyrics were not recorded: There’s no overture, no “Colonel Buffalo Bill,” no “I’m a Bad, Bad Man.”
+Most unhappily of all, Merman does not sing the anthem “There’s No Business Like Show Business” with other members of the original cast, as she did on stage; rather, the song is given a bland choral rendition.
 On the plus side, Ray Middleton has a glorious voice that’s perfectly suited to the role of Frank Butler.
 His performance comes through a bit more theatrically than Merman’s, and he sounds very appealing and even sexy.
-As wonderful as it is to hear the two original stars singing this score, the album is unsatisfying overall, but it served its purpose until better recordings came along.
+As wonderful as it is to hear the two original stars singing this score, this album is largely unsatisfying, but it served its purpose until better recordings came along.
 (See below.) — Gerard Alessandrini

 Original London Cast, 1947 (World Records/various CD labels) (1 / 5) This production made a star of Dolores Gray.
 As recorded here, her unique voice marks her as someone destined for greatness.
 Gray’s interpretation of Annie Oakley is very different from Ethel Merman’s, but it’s wonderful to hear her sing Berlin’s tuneful songs so smoothly–especially “I Got Lost in His Arms” and other ballads.
 As Frank Butler, Bill Johnson sounds equally terrific.
 Issued in four large 78-rpm platters, these recordings are very quaint-sounding, much more so than American cast albums of the same period.
 Although it’s fun to hear Gray and Johnson, the selections are so brief and the sound quality so fuzzy that this set will only be of interest to historians. — G.A.